As a result of the various time-altering storylines in the DC universe, there have been several incarnations of Brainiac.

 For More Information: Legion of Super-Heroes

 This Brainiac model appears in Legion Of Super Heroes, originally as an isolated piece of data stored in Brainiac 5'smemory.
-When Brainiac 5 reluctantly accesses it, the original Brainiac begins to affect his actions before taking over his body completely, pursuing his goal of absorbing knowledge and then 'digitising' entire worlds and civilisations to create order.
+When Brainiac 5 reluctantly accesses it, the original Brainiac begins to affect his actions before taking over his body completely, pursuing his goal of absorbing knowledge and then 'digitizing' entire worlds and civilizations to create order.
 Eventually, Brainiac was destroyed and left Brainiac 5 as a completely organic being, but unknown to everyone else, Brainiac still remained in the discarded portions of Brainiac 5's armour and created a new body, stating "evil doesn't die, it evolves".
 The show was not renewed for a third season, which would have featured Brainiac as the main villain and so this story was left unresolved.